Elite-Intelligence/uk-company-intelligence-mcp/README.md

-# Business X — UK Company Intelligence MCP
+# UK Company Intelligence MCP

 One tool call.
 Every important fact about any UK-registered company.

-**Business X** is an MCP server that gives AI agents instant access to verified, enriched business intelligence for any UK company — sourced from the official Companies House register and public job boards.
+**UK Company Intelligence MCP** is an MCP server that gives AI agents instant access to verified, enriched business intelligence for any UK company — sourced from the official Companies House register and public job boards.
 Pass a company name or registration number; receive a single clean JSON response covering legal identity, people, financial health signals, web presence, and hiring activity.

 ---